top of page

 A musical comedy directed by Phyllida Lloyd.

 Go on, you know you want to.
-It's guaranteed to put a smile on your face, regardless.
-Meryl Streep.
-Singing.
-In Greece.
+It's guaranteed to put a smile on your face.
+Meryl Streep singing in Greece?
 What more could you want?
-This is the movie that put "feel good" back into film.
-It's up there with those other classic, summer musicals: GREASE and DIRTY DANCING.
+This is the movie that put the "feel good" factor back into film.
+It's up there with other classic summer musicals: GREASE and DIRTY DANCING.
 Is it cringe?
-YES.
-And that's why we love it.
+Er, a little bit.
+And that's exactly why we love it.

 3. VICKY CRISTINA BARCELONA (2008)